ZEISS-PiWeb/PiWeb-Formplots/docs/Plots/Defect.md

 #### Point structure

-The format defines one point for every defect, which has a position and a size.
-Be aware, that the position refers to the corner of the defects bounding box, which has minimal values for every coordinate.
+The format defines one point for every defect, which has a `Position` and a `Size` parameter.
+Be aware, that the `Position` refers to the corner of the defects bounding box, which has closest to the point of origin.

 ![defect position](gfx/DefectPosition.png "Defect position")

-Besides the `Position` and `Size` parameters, every point contains an arbitrary number of voxels / pixels that define its shape.
-Be aware that both, the defect size and position als well as the voxel size and position must be either normalized to a range of [0..1] or you must specify the parameter `Size` on the **nominal** geometry.
+Besides the `Position` and `Size` parameters, every point contains an arbitrary number of `Voxels` that define its shape.
+Be aware that both, the defect `Size` and `Position` as well as the voxel `Size` and `Position` must be either normalized to a range of [0..1] **or** you must specify the parameter `Size` on the **nominal** geometry.

 * Position
 * Size